agentmodels/agentmodels.org/chapters/5b-myopia.md

 var agent = makeBeliefDelayAgent(params, world);
 var trajectory = simulateBeliefDelayAgent(startState, world, agent, 'states');
 var averageUtility = listMean(map(stochasticBanditUtility, trajectory));
-print('Arm1 is best arm and has expected utility 0.5.\n +
+print('Arm1 is best arm and has expected utility 0.5.\n' +
       'So ideal performance gives average score of: 0.5 \n' + 'The average score over 100 trials for greedy agent: '
       + averageUtility);
 ~~~~

-NOTES: should see initial exploration, then settling on arm 2
+The next codebox is a three-arm Bandit problem show in Figure 2.
+Given the agent's prior, Arm0 has the highest prior expectation.
+So the agent will try that before exploring other arms.
+We show the agent's actions and their average score over 50 trials.

+TODO insert Figure 2 here

 ~~~~
 // noisy_greedy_3_arms